-It’s fairly easy to discern the difference between things you dislike, are broken or ugly from those things you really really love.
+It’s fairly easy to discern the difference between things you dislike or things that are broken or ugly from those that you really like.
 But what about the fuzzy gray zone of stuff in between – stuff that you think you might want but you are not sure?
 This is where limit setting becomes useful.

 Instead of the excruciating process of assessing each individual item for its usefulness, with limit setting you decide to only keep a certain amount of stuff that will fit within a certain boundary such as a drawer or shelf or will be used within a set time.
 What ever gets left over has to go.
 The beauty of this method is it makes the decision making process so much faster!